identinetics/adolv/README.md

 IP address or FQDN of the Microsoft Active Directory Server

-### Cacert
+### Cacert, CacertDir

 Optional parameter.

-CA certificate file, in PEM encoding, providing the CA Certificates.
+Cacert: CA certificate file, in PEM encoding, providing the CA Certificates.
 If given, the SSL connection will be verified with this certificate.

+CacertPath: Directory holding CA certificate files.
+The Directory has to contain the certs in OpenSSL hashed files.
+See the c_rehash command for details.

 ### AltNames